 But before you throw up your hands in disgust and dismiss this article as a waste of time, let me reiterate – just because pricing is variable does NOT mean it is opaque or unreasonable.
 What matters is that the criteria for pricing are clear and accessible.

 In general, the price range for managed IT service packages run from $99 per month to $250 per user, per month.

 In this case, “per user” refers to employees who use technology to do their job – that is, if you have ten employees who use IT devices for work, be it PCs, laptops or tablets, you’ll pay for ten users.

-Where your company stands on this $99/month to $250/user/month price spectrum depends on the scale of the services you require.
+Where your company stands on this $99/month to $250/user/month price range depends on the scale of the services you require.

-The very lowest end of the spectrum involves pure monitoring services, which usually run around $75-150 per month.
+The very lowest end of the managed IT services spectrum involves pure monitoring services, which usually run around $75-150 per month.

 At this end of the scale, the managed IT team simply acts as a security guard – they watch your server closely and if something goes wrong, you’ll be alerted immediately.
 You can then choose to take remedial action yourself, or pay additional fees for the external expert to take over and implement a solution.